sage-develop/why/products/trade_finance_products.v3.md

 This is a post-shipment service/loan for sellers

 - Use when the buyer and seller have agreed to settle the trade using a Letter of Credit.
-- A service for sellers to show all documents for LC to the bank in order to receive payment.
+- A service for sellers to submit compliant LC documents to their bank in order to receive payment.
-- A loan for sellers when the seller wants to receive payment immediately under a Sight LC.
+- The loan is used when the seller wants immediate payment under a Sight LC (the bank advances funds once documents are compliant)
+- Use when the seller does not want to wait for the buyer’s bank or buyer’s payment.
+- Provides advanced financing by selling the documents at a discount to the bank.

 #### 9. Bill Receivable under Letter of Credit